 Solomon Islands: A Diving Wonderland

-In order to give you an idea of where to find the most beautiful diving spots when visiting Solomon Islands, here are a few tips you might want to consider:
+In order to give you an idea of where to find the most beautiful diving spots of Solomon Islands, here are a few tips you might want to consider:

 Florida Islands/Twin Tunnels